Maximizing Rendering Performance

 An HSF file is essentially an archive of a HOOPS/3dGS scene-graph.
 Even if HOOPS/3dGS is not used as the graphics system for rendering, the organization of the scene-graph inside the HSF file can affect rendering performance.
-Optimal scene-graph structure is covered in this section of the HOOPS/3dGS Programming Guide.
-Critical areas include keeping segments to a minimum, organizing the scene-graph based on attributes rather than geometry, using 'shell' primitives whenever possible to represent tessellated data, and making sure that the shells are as large as possible.
+Optimal scene-graph structure is covered in the performance section of the HOOPS/3dGS Programming Guide.
+Critical areas include keeping segments to a minimum, organizing the scene-graph based on attributes rather than geometry, using ‘shell’ primitives whenever possible to represent tessellated data, and making sure that the shells are as large as possible.

 Keep in mind that a scene-graph is meant to serve as an optimal organization of the graphical information, rather than higher-level application information such as ‘assemblies’, ‘parts’, etc… Structuring the scene-graph based on the organization of higher-level application data-structures, while perhaps convenient, can severely compromise rendering performance and memory usage inside the application which is doing the reading.
 However, the HOOPS/Stream Toolkit’s range of HSF opcode objects and customization facilities makes it easy to associate custom (non scene-graph) data with the scene-graph objects and store them in the HSF file, or store the external to the HSF file (perhaps as XML data).